 Clothing moths are attracted by body oils, lotions, perfumes, makeup, etc. that are left on clothing, primarily wool and cashmere, after wearing.

-Follow the cleaning and storage instructions above carefully and make sure to air your cashmere garment overnight after wearing before folding and putting away.
-In addition, cedar balls can be placed in drawers and in storage bags to help prevent damage by moths.
+Follow the cleaning and storage instructions above carefully and make sure to air your cashmere garment overnight after wearing.

 Remember – Moths are much easier to prevent than get rid of after the fact!